Milkshiift/BigBrother-bot/README.md

 *   A [Discord Bot](https://discord.com/developers/applications) with:
     * Server Members Intent
     * Message Content Intent
-    * "View Channels" and "Read Message History" permissions on the server, *or* the Administrator permission (see Configuration).
+    * "View Channels" and "Read Message History" permissions on the server.
+    * If asset downloads don't work for you, you need to enable the Administrator permission.
+This is funny Discord behaviour, I couldn't figure out a way to bypass this.

 ### Installation
 #### Manual